Rice flour: Culinary

 Rice flour can be used to make confections like rice cakes, macaroons and some types of buns due to the texture and flavor it lends the finished products.
 It is also used for dusting confections in a manner similar to powdered sugar.

 East Asia

+In China, rice flour is used to made foods like jian dui, tangyuan, nian gao, qingtuan, and yuanxiao.

-In Japan, cooked glutinous rice flour mochigomeko (or mochiko for short) is used to create mochi or as a thickener for sauces.
+In Japan, cooked glutinous rice flour, called mochigomeko (or mochiko for short) is used to create mochi, dango or as a thickener for sauces.
 Uncooked glutinous rice flour shiratamako is often used to produce confectioneries.
 The non-glutinous rice flour jōshinko is primarily used for creating confectioneries.

 In Korea, rice flour made from different rice varieties and with different milling methods are used for different types of tteok (rice cakes) and hangwa (confections).
 Glutinous rice flour chapssal-garu is used for making chapssal-tteok (glutinous rice cakes), gochujang (chili paste), as well as rice glue for kimchi.
 Non-glutinous rice flour can also be used to make porridge- or gruel-like dishes such as beombeok, juk, mieum, and dangsu.